holgerbrandl/kalasim/docs/userguide/docs/component.md

 ## Creation of a component

 Although it is possible to create a component directly with `val x = Component()`, this makes it very hard to make that component into an active component, because there's no process method.
-So, nearly always we define our simulation entities by extending `org.kalasim.Component`:
+So, nearly always we define our simulation entities by extending `org.kalasim.Component` and by providing a _process definition_ which details out the component's life cycle:

 ```kotlin
 class Car: Component(){